The Bridge at Remagen

-The Bridge at Remagen is a 1969 DeLuxe Color war film in Panavision starring George Segal, Ben Gazzara, and Robert Vaughn.
-The film, which was directed by John Guillermin, was shot in Czechoslovakia.
-It is based on the nonfiction book The Bridge at Remagen: The Amazing Story of March 7, 1945 by writer and U.S. Representative Ken Hechler.
-The screenplay was adapted by Richard Yates and William Roberts.
+The Bridge at Remagen is a 1969 American war film directed by John Guillermin for United Artists, and starring George Segal, Robert Vaughn, Ben Gazzara, Bradford Dillman, Anna Gael, E. G. Marshall, and Peter Van Eyck.
+It is based on the non-fiction book by writer and U.S. Representative Ken Hechler, about the Battle of Remagen in March 1945.

-The film is a highly fictionalized version of actual events during the last months of World War II, when the U.S. 9th Armored Division approached Remagen and captured the intact Ludendorff Bridge.
-While the real battle ran for ten days and involved several artillery duels between the U.S. troops and German defenders, the film focuses more specifically on the heroism and human cost in gaining the bridgehead across the Rhine before the Allies' final advance into Germany.
-The Remagen bridge was never rebuilt; the towers on each bank were converted into a museum and arts studios.
+The film is a dramatized version of actual events during the last months of World War II, when the U.S. 9th Armored Division approached Remagen and captured the intact Ludendorff Bridge.
+While the real battle ran for 10 days and involved several artillery duels between the U.S. troops and German defenders, the film focuses more specifically on the heroism and human cost in gaining the bridgehead across the Rhine before the Allies' final advance into Germany.